asony03/Git-Bot/documents/process.md

 - 3 story points to be done by each member in each sprint

-## Sprint planning:
+## Sprint Planning:

-Most important step before we started working on the backlogs. we identified all the product backlog items for 2 sprints and discussed our initial plan for completing these product backlog items based on MOSCOW strategy.
+Most important step before we started working on the backlogs. we identified all the product backlog items for 2 sprints and discussed our initial plan for completing these product backlog items based on MOSCOW strategy

 **Spring planning outcomes:**
-- *The sprint goal:* Summary of what we plan to accomplish in 2 weeks.
+- *The sprint goal:* Summary of what we plan to accomplish in 2 weeks
-- *The sprint backlog:* The list of stories and other product backlog items the team has agreed to work on in 2 weeks.
+- *The sprint backlog:* The list of stories and other product backlog items the team has agreed to work on in 2 weeks

-## Sprint review:
+## Sprint Review:

 The Sprint Review was equivalent to a user acceptance test where each team member demonstrates the results of the work they have done in the sprint.
-At the end of sprint 2 and before our demo with the TA, we thoroughly tested the end to end flow of our application.
+At the end of sprint 2 and before our demo with the TA, we thoroughly tested the end to end flow of our application

-## Sprint retrospective - A meeting to review the process and team working:
+## Sprint Retrospective - A meeting to review the process and team working:

 **What went well in 2 sprints (top 4 points):**